rgarcia-101/Sondera/design/UserStories.md

 ### Bookmark *

 As a user, I want to be able to save links to the websites I need

+### Edit Bookmarks

+As a user, I want to be able to update my bookmarks

 ### Bookmark Folders